jtoy/awesome-tensorflow/README.md

 <a name="github-tutorials" />
 #### Tutorials

-* [TensorFlow Tutorial 1](https://github.com/pkmital/tensorflow_tutorials) - From the basics to slightly more interesting applications of Tensorflow
+* [TensorFlow Tutorial 1](https://github.com/pkmital/tensorflow_tutorials) - From the basics to slightly more interesting applications of TensorFlow
 * [TensorFlow Tutorial 2](https://github.com/nlintz/TensorFlow-Tutorials) - Introduction to deep learning based on Google's TensorFlow framework.
 These tutorials are direct ports of Newmu's Theano
 * [TensorFlow Examples](https://github.com/aymericdamien/TensorFlow-Examples) - TensorFlow tutorials and code examples for beginners